 Do you need to buy HEVC Video Extensions on Windows?

-Yes, you need to buy it, and it only costs $0.99, but if you don’t, you can always use a third-party media player to play the video files easily.
+Yes, you need to buy it —it costs $0.99 —but if you don’t, you can always use a third-party media player to play the video files.
 You can also stream with the right player.
 Also, you can use VLC to convert HEVC to MP4 or any other format.
-The option is available Media menu > Convert.
+The option is available in the Media menu > Convert.
 Here you can select the HEVC or MP4 file and then choose the output accordingly.
 The conversion time will depend on the video file size.